Yulia Khlynina: Early life

 Yulia Khlynina was born in Moscow, Russia.
 In early childhood she studied dance and went to a ballet studio.

 Khlynina worked for three years in the children's drama theater "Miracle" at the Balakirev Music School in Vykhino.
 She studied well and graduated from a specialized economic-geographical class.

 After receiving the diploma of secondary education, she went for entrance exams simultaneously to the biology faculty of Moscow State University, to the Institute for Nuclear Research, to the Moscow Mining University and to three theaters of higher education, the Moscow Art Theatre, the Russian Institute of Theatre Arts and Boris Shchukin Theatre Institute.
 She was accepted at all of the educational institutes.
-From these creative and non-creative educational institutions she chose the Moscow Art Theatre.
+Out of these creative and non-creative educational institutions, she chose the Moscow Art Theatre.

 In 2013 she graduated from the Moscow Art Theatre School, workshop of Konstantin Raikin.
 Her works in the educational theater of the Moscow Art Theater School: The Final Cut., Choreographic requiem based on the music of the group Pink Floyd directed by Alla Sigalova; We are Karamazo You (sketches and dialogues based on the novel The Brothers Karamazov by Fyodor Dostoevsky) directed by Viktor Ryzhakov; "We have in Kamergersky", a performance-divertissement: sketches for acting and plasticity, directors Konstantin Raikin, Elena Butenko-Raikina and Sergei Shentalinsky.

-During her studies she made her debut on the stage of the theater "Satyricon" the role of Julieta.
+During her studies she made her debut on the stage of the theater "Satyricon", in the role of Julieta.